xolom/dripping/README.md

 # Dripping auto reinvest

 This tool enables automatic reinvesting for dripping with telegram bot support.
-Per default reinvesting is done if there are more than 0.2% dividends. (this can be changed in [dripping_reinvest/constants.py](dripping_reinvest/constants.py)).
+Per default reinvesting is done if there are more than 0.2% dividends.

 ## Configuration